List of content you will read in this article:

 This article covered what an Internet Protocol address is, what the differences between a shared and dedicated IP address are, dedicated IP benefits, and why one should use a dedicated IP address.

-A real-life application of dedicated IP addresses is in VPS servers and dedicated servers.
-Whenever you purchase a VPS or dedicated server from 1Gbits, you will be given a fresh system accompanied by a dedicated IP address.
+A real-life application of dedicated IP addresses is in VPS and dedicated servers.
+Whenever you buy a VPS server or dedicated server from 1Gbits, you will be given a fresh system accompanied by a dedicated IP address.